ga4gh/vrs/docs/source/terms_and_model.rst

    * - definition
      - string
      - 1..1
-     - The textual variation representation not parsable by other subclasses of Variation.
+     - The textual variation representation not representable by other subclasses of Variation.

 **Implementation Guidance**